ibm-cloud-docs/containers/cs_network_planning.md

 Make your app accessible from only a private network by creating private NodePort, LoadBalancer, or Ingress services.
 {: shortdesc}

-Check out the following load-balancing deployment patterns for private app networking in VPC clusters:
+Check out the following load balancing deployment patterns for private app networking in VPC clusters:

 |Name|Load-balancing method|Use case|Implementation|
 |----|---------------------|--------|--------------|